Mira los resultados de este proyecto con nuestros voluntarios europeos que ya están allí.

 The program is extremely varied, with activities, participatory methods that stimulate learning, creativity, active involvement, initiative, reflection.

-– are citizens or legal residents of the Partner Countries
+– are citizens or legal residents of the partner organization countries

-– are enthusiastic , willing tho share knowledge, abilities, creativity
+– are enthusiastic , willing to share knowledge, abilities, creativity

 – are interested and motivated to implement social inclusion and civic engagement programs/activities

-– are dedicated to this EVS opportunity , determined to create a successful EVS service
+– are dedicated to this volunteering opportunity , determined to create a successful service

-– are interested to organize different events with and for youth
+– are interested to organize different programs and events with and for youth

 – are interested about non formal educational